breezy11/smart-sum-parking/README.md

 ## about

 The application's goal was to organize parking on the entire campus. <br> The parking spots have sensors that regulate whether they are available or not. <br>
-The information regarding the availability of parking is sent to the application through an API every minute. <br>You can also reserve the parking spot in advance.
+The information regarding the availability of parking is sent to the application through an API every minute.

 ## views